 With the pollen season upon us it is vital that we get our cabin air filters checked on our next service – filtration is often overlooked due to the complexity of removing the filter from the car.
 They are often placed in obscure places or take a lot of work to remove and to install a new one.
+This can often be a misconception as most filters take between 5-10 minutes to replace and can be easily accessed by mechanics.

 Locate the position of the cabin filter under the glovebox case on the passenger side.